marvinscham/disenchanter/README.md

 ### TURN IT ALL TO BLUE ESSENCE

-Turns tokens into random champion shards, open all keyless capsules and then disenchant all of your champion shards.
+Turns tokens into random champion shards, open all keyless capsules and then disenchant all of your champion shards (dry run).

 ```
 ruby disenchanter.rb -dcka -e essence